TiLT42/RogueTraderGeneratorTools/README.md

 To download the latest version of the generator, please navigate to the releases page found at https://github.com/TiLT42/RogueTraderGeneratorTools/releases/

 If you wish to add your own modifications to the generator, feel free to fork the repository and submit pull requests.

+# UPDATE 16.09.25
+I'm currently using Copilot to migrate the app to Electron as a test.
+The WPF platform is getting a little old and there's still an audience for this app, so I'm hoping to modernize it a little.
+The master branch may become unstable during this time (but hopefully not), so if you want to avoid that, use the classic-wpf branch in the meantime.
+If you wish to contribute to the Electron update, feel free to add pull requests.
+I'm hoping to move away from the typical Windows layout and make this compatible with web browsers eventually, but it will take some work.